Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Karuna.
 The Pali word for compassion, one of the four abodes in Buddhism (Brahma-Viharas.)

 Kensho.
-In Zen Buddhism the word refers to an enlightenment or awakening experience.
+In Zen Buddhism the kensho refers to an enlightenment or awakening experience.
 While impossible to describe in words, a kensho experience reportedly gives a glimpse of one’s own nature and the true nature of reality.

 Kinhin.
 In Zen Buddhism, kinhin is the practice of walking meditation.
-Although its meditative aspect is of prime importance, kinhin also serves the purpose of moving one’s legs after a long period of zazen, thus making physical problems unlikely.
+Although its meditative aspect is of prime importance, kinhin also serves the purpose of moving one’s legs after a long period of zazen, thus making physical problems less likely.
 Some schools of Zen perform kinhin extremely slowly while others do it rapidly.
 It has become traditional, in North America at least, to combine the two: kinhin begins very slowly at first and then switches to a brisk pace (the change is marked by an audible signal).

 Kosha.
 A Sanskrit word meaning “casing” or layer, a kosha refers to any one of five “sheaths” surrounding the transcendental Self.
 The five layers (panchakosha) are said to veil the light of the consciousness.
 The layers consist of anna-maya-kosha (“made of food” referring to the physical body), prana-maya-kosha (“made of vital life force”) referring to the life force, mano-maya-kosha (“made of mind”), vijnana-maya-kosha (aka buddhi-maya-kosha “made of intellect or wisdom”), and ananda-maya-kosha (“made of bliss”).